Frequently Asked Questions

 City Year UK has undertaken its own research into the skills and attributes that employers are most looking for when recruiting young people.
 They reported that communication, confidence, negotiation and influencing skills are among the most difficult to acquire, while other highly desired skills include teamwork, self-awareness and problem solving.
 A year of structured social action, like City Year UK, is uniquely positioned to develop these skills (alongside many others); through frontline experience in school and our concurrent training and coaching.

-All our volunteer mentors have access to their own mentor.
+All our volunteers have access to their own mentor.
 Typically a business professional from one of our partner organisations, they act as a sounding board throughout the programme and support our volunteers as they take their next step after City Year.
-We also offer the opportunity to access an accredited course focused on team management.
+We also offer the opportunity to access accredited leadership courses as part of your training: CMI Level 3 qualifications focused on Coaching and Mentoring as well as Leadership and Management.

 What financial and associated support does City Year UK offer?